Ritika-text/Hackerrank-solutions/README.md

 # Hackerrank-solutions
-There are some of my hackerrank solutions in C
+Here are some of my hackerrank solutions in C